 A friend of mine met Freund at some trade event back in the 1960s.
 I believe it was in Cleveland.
 My friend approached him, asking about Dracula.
 Freund said, “Why do you want to ask me about that?”

 Bonilla: What was the cast experience on set?

 Skal: Nobody had a good memory of working on Dracula.
-Manners said that he and his costar Helen Chandler, who played Nina, would just snicker among themselves when they were off-camera.
+Manners said that he and his costar Helen Chandler, who played Mina, would just snicker among themselves when they were off-camera.
 It’s interesting, that the two of them were not having the greatest time doing Dracula.
 They thought it was a disorganized and crazy production.
 They also saw Lugosi as a very odd man.
 In Dracula, neither of them really looks pleased.